Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### You deploy an Azure resource.
 The resource becomes unavailable for an extended period due to a service outage.
 Microsoft will [...].

-- [ ] Refund your bank account.
+- [ ] refund your bank account.
-- [ ] Migrate the resource to another subscription.
+- [ ] migrate the resource to another subscription.
-- [x] Credit your Azure account.
+- [x] credit your Azure account.
-- [ ] Send you a coupon code that you can redeem for Azure credits.
+- [ ] send you a coupon code that you can redeem for Azure credits.

 **[⬆ Back to Top](#table-of-contents)**